Lesson PlansBack to lesson plans archive September 25, 2020

 Three 50-minute class periods

 To analyze campaign issues and to practice formal debate procedures and elements of logic.
 Extension activities address the history of presidential election debates and the importance of rhetoric and word choice in debates.

-The class learns, studies, and replicates a dozen logical fallacies and techniques of persuasion, which are practiced using actual debate statements by John F. Kennedy, Ronald Reagan, Bill Clinton, George W. Bush, and Mitt Romney.
-Students then watch the We The Voters film “How to Master Debate,” which presents two Senators discussing global warming and committing constant logical errors, pausing to discuss each logical fallacy.
+The class learns, studies and replicates logical fallacies and techniques of persuasion.
+Examples are drawn from actual debate statements by John F. Kennedy, Ronald Reagan, Bill Clinton, George W. Bush and Mitt Romney.
+Students then watch the satirical We The Voters film, which presents two Senators discussing global warming and committing constant logical errors, pausing to discuss each logical fallacy.

-Students then hold a debate of their own, focusing on a major issue that emerges from an actual 2016 Clinton-Trump Presidential debate.
+Students then hold a debate of their own, focusing on a major issue that emerges from an actual 2020 Biden-Trump presidential debate.
 Eight students on two debate teams compose arguments and practice debating.
 On debate day, the class members choose the winning team and try to catch debaters in logic errors.

 - Copies of Student Handouts

 - Handout #1: Techniques of Persuasion and Logical Fallacies